 Millions of wild birds in Indonesia are thought to have migrated from nature to bird markets and become pets in homes.
 They are confined in small cages only to be heard the singing.

-The rise of birds chirping contest in almost all regions in Indonesia became one of the triggers of the rampant hunting, smuggling and trade wild birds in the country.
+The rise of bird chirping contests in almost all regions in Indonesia became one of the triggers of the rampant hunting, smuggling, and trade of wild birds in the country.

 FLIGHT: Protecting Indonesia’s Birds, an organization dedicated to protecting Indonesian birds reveals that the wild bird business in Indonesia is a cruel business.
 Please see the video here: https://www.youtube.com/watch?v=T0FqX8FUj4E&t=90s

 These birds are snared with glue and nets from nature.
 Put into small crates.
 In dark conditions and without water they pressed inside the narrow space.
-To arrived in the bird markets, they have to travel up to hundreds of kilo meters.
+To arrive in the bird markets, they have to travel up to hundreds of kilometers.
 They are sold in the markets are a small part that can survive from the journey.
 Most of them die when in the hands of hunters, collectors, wholesalers until in the mode of transportation.

 The birds function as seed dispersers.
-Extinction of various types of birds will cause the extinction of various types of biodiversity.
+The extinction of various types of birds will cause the extinction of various types of biodiversity.